Samourai-Wallet/HDWalletKit/README.md

 # WalletKit
-WalletKit is a Swift framework that enables you to create and use bitcoin HD wallet([Hierarchical Deterministic Wallets](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)) in your own app.
+WalletKit is a Swift framework that enables you to create and use HD wallets ([Hierarchical Deterministic Wallets](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)) in your own app.

 You can check if the address generation is working right [here](https://iancoleman.io/bip39/).